 - 3 cloves of garlic, sliced

-- Put the eggplants directly on the fire in your stove.
-When the side on the fire has blackened turn until the whole eggplant has turned black.
+- Put the eggplants directly on the fire on your stove.
+When the side on the fire has blackened turn, and repeat until the whole eggplant has turned black.

 - Immediately soak in cold water.
 Using a spoon, remove and discard the peel.